openshift/installer/docs/dev/libvirt-howto.md

 ```

 ### Get a pull secret
 Go to https://account.coreos.com/ and obtain a *pull secret*.
+After creating an account you will need to register for a Tectonic plan before the option for obtaining a pull secret will appear on your account page.

 ### Make sure you have permissions for `qemu:///system`
 You may want to grant yourself permissions to use libvirt as a non-root user.
 You could allow all users in the wheel group by doing the following: